How to Be Smart When Picking Your College Roommate

 What’s most important to you about your living space?
 Is it cleanliness, comfort, or something else?
 Make sure your roommate understands your expectations and has similar standards.
 If you’re an extremely tidy person, for example, you need to make sure your potential roommate is on the same page about keeping things neat and clean.
 If not, arguments will break out regularly, regardless of how well you get along.

-Related: 7 Secrets to Finding the Perfect College Roommate
+Related: 7 Secrets to Help You Find the Perfect College Roommate

 Consider schedules